 What Are the Exceptions to the Warrant Requirement?

-• If someone is lawfully arrested and the police are seeking a weapon that can be used against them or is evidence in a crime and could be destroyed;
+- If someone is lawfully arrested and the police are seeking a weapon that can be used against them or is evidence of a crime and could be destroyed;

 Did federal officials overstep their legal authority with a warrantless search?
 If federal law enforcement officials searched for your person or property without a warrant, they might not have had the right to do it.